 My family just got back from spending five days at our good friends’ home in Virginia.
-We cooked a lot throughout the week, and I have several recipes to choose from to share with you.
-The first I'm choosing to share is a slow cooker peach recipe.
-It’s kind of like a breakfast cobbler, but because it’s done in the slow cooker, the topping doesn’t get crispy.
+We cooked a lot throughout the week, and I have several recipes to share with you.
+The first is a slow cooker peach recipe.
+It’s kind of like a breakfast cobbler, but because it's done in the slow cooker, the topping doesn’t get crispy.
 It ended up more like warm cereal with peaches in it.

 My friend Missy used a recipe from Fix It & Forget It Recipes for Entertaining called Slow-Cooker Spoon Peaches as the base for this recipe, but she changed it up a bit and made it her own.

 We had just-picked peaches from a nearby peach farm to use for this recipe, and I highly recommend you use the freshest peaches you can for this dish.
 It made a great breakfast, but it could just as easily be a dessert and would go great with vanilla ice cream on top.
 Missy put some plain yogurt on top of hers.
 I ate it as-is.
 I can’t wait to make this again now that I’m home.